-Figure 2.1.1.
-Map of state waters (shaded in color for each State) with established and pro- posed boundaries between states extending into federal waters.
-16 Figure 2.2.1.
-Federal for-hire and private angling components' proportion of red snapper landings by State 22 Figure 2.2.2.
-Proportions of the recreational sector ACL to be assigned to each State/region n for Alternatives 2-4, using the preferred alternatives for regional apportionment in Action 6 23 Figure 2.4.1.
-Red snapper length-weight relationship.
-29 Figure 2.5.1.
-Visualization of the hypothetical example described for Preferred Alternative e 2.
-32 Figure 3.2.1.
-Physical environment of the Gulf including major feature names and mean at nnual sea surface temperature 50 Figure 3.2.2.
-Map of most fishery management closed areas in the Gulf 52 Figure 3.3.1.
-Fishery closure at the height of the Deepwater Horizon MC252 oil spill 66 Figure 3.5.1.
-Top 15 recreational fishing communities' engagement and reliance 75 Figure 3.5.1.1.
-Social vulnerability indices for recreational fishing communities 77
+Figure 1.1.1.
+Comparison of management use for regional ACLs and ACTs Figure 2.1.1.
+Map of state waters (shaded in color for each State) with established and proposed boundaries between states extending into federal waters Figure 2.2.1.
+Federal for-hire and private angling components' proportion of red snapper landings by State Figure 2.2.2.
+Proportions of the recreational sector ACL to be assigned to each State/region for Alternatives 2-4, using the preferred alternatives for regional apportionment in Action 6 Figure 2.4.1.
+Red snapper length-weight relationship Figure 2.5.1.
+Visualization of the hypothetical example described for Preferred Alternative 2.34 Figure 3.2.1.
+Physical environment of the Gulf including major feature names and mean annual sea surface temperature Figure 3.2.2.
+Map of most fishery management closed areas in the Gulf Figure 3.3.1.
+Fishery closure at the height of the Deepwater Horizon MC252 oil spill Figure 3.5.1.
+Top 15 recreational fishing communities' engagement and reliance Figure 3.5.1.1.
+Social vulnerability indices for recreational fishing communities